Simple fiscalization in Germany

 • Android

-TSE Flexibility: Hardware, Server / Cloud TSE
+TSE Flexibility: Hardware, Servers & Cloud TSE

 • Connection of all relevant Cloud TSE as well as TSE hardware providers